aaronj1335/frp-mvc-and-other-tlas/README.md

 we'll start with an example of a simon-says game<a href=#footnote-1><sup>1</sup></a>, implemented in RxJS, but without any separation of concerns.

-the game will show the user a sequence of numbers and a set of numbered buttons. the player pushes the buttons in the order of the numbers. they win if they get them all correct, otherwise it's a loss. they can restart the game at any time. here's an example:
+the game will show the user a sequence of numbers and a set of numbered buttons. the player pushes the buttons in the order of the numbers. they win if they get them all correct, otherwise it's a loss. they can restart the game at any time. [here's an example][example].

-<iframe src="http://aaronstacy.com/frp-mvc-and-other-tlas/spaghetti" width=150 height=165></iframe>

 i know, i'm horrible at making games.